ibmverse/third-party-file-repo-integration/README.md

 1. Launch Verse in Chrome.
 2. In Chrome, open a new tab with the Files server sample url https://localhost:3002/, it will show you a blocker `Your connection is not private`.
 Click `ADVANCED` and then `Proceed to localhost (unsafe)`.
 This is only need to do for the first time after sample server started.
-3. Compose a new message, then you can try the POC as the demo mentioned above.
+3. Compose a new message, then you can try the third party file repository integration feature.

 ## License